lovexiaodong/DemoTest/readme.txt

 Git tracks changes of files.

 Test the git stash.
-Create a new branch is quaily and simple.
+Create a new branch is quaily and simple.and Test manty people.